ambottum/VOXELATE/content/products/Daisy.md

 }

-Available starting 7/30
-An important aspect to happiness is to remain in constant awe of the incredible beauty of the world around us.
+An important part of being happy is to remain in constant awe of the beauty of the world around us.
 Plant this little flower on your notebook or water bottle for a daily reminder.

 3"x3" matte vinyl contour sticker, weather resistant & adventure ready